 When the engine is running, eTorque's motor generator unit delivers 48-volt current to a 430 watt-hour lithium-ion Nickel Manganese Cobalt (NMC)-Graphite battery.
 The battery pack includes a 3-kilowatt DC-to-DC converter.
 This holds the battery's charge and converts 48 volts to 12 volts so that power can be use to power Jeep Wrangler's accessories and charge its conventional 12-volt lead-acid battery.

 About the size of a small suitcase, the air-cooled battery pack is mounted to the interior rear wall of Jeep Wrangler's cabin.
 The battery pack's case is insulated to hush the noise generate by the dual cooling fans.
 Cooling air is then drawn from the vehicle interior and released through the built-in cabin exhausters.

-Beyond spinning the engine for restarts, the eTorque also recaptures energy during deceleration and braking to recharge the battery pack.
-Further, eTorque also bolsters the driving experience of the 2019 Jeep Wrangler with additional torque to the crankshaft during gear changes, which minimizes noise, vibration, and harshness (NVH).
+Beyond spinning the engine for restarts, the Jeep eTorque also recaptures energy during deceleration and braking to recharge the battery pack.
+Further, eTorque also bolsters the driving experience of the 2019 and 2020 Jeep Wrangler with additional torque to the crankshaft during gear changes, which minimizes noise, vibration, and harshness (NVH).